 Outside of academia, I have worked as an analyst, editor, translator and writer for several media analysis companies, online news sites and documentary film production companies.

-University lecturer at the University of Bremen, Faculty 10: Linguistics and Literary Studies, German Studies Department, research unit for children’s media
+University lecturer at the University of Bremen, Faculty 10: Linguistics and Literary Studies (with a focus on children’s literature and children’s media)

 Associate Junior Fellow, Hanse Wissenschaftskolleg (HWK), Delmenhorst for a project on fear and self-empowerment in children’s film